airbnb/react-sketchapp/examples/react-primitives/README.md

 ./symlink-plugin.sh
 ```

-Then, open Sketch and navigate to `Plugins → react-sketchapp: Basic Webpack Example → Run Plugin`
+Then, open Sketch and navigate to `Plugins → react-sketchapp: React Primitives → Run Plugin`

 ## The idea behind the example

-Using Webpack to build `react-sketchapp` apps requires a little bit of configuration - use this as an example.
+`react-primitives` provides a powerful way to build platform-independent components.
+This is a simple example of rendering to web & Sketch simulatenously.